-Electric Make automatically creates makefile macros (ECLOUD_BUILD_CLASS, and ECLOUD_BUILD_TAG) from Cluster Manager build class data.
-These macros can be used to get generated values into your makefiles.
-For more information, see Using Electric Make Variables.
+eMake automatically creates makefile macros (ECLOUD_BUILD_CLASS and ECLOUD_BUILD_TAG) from Cluster Manager build class data.
+These macros can be used to place generated values in your makefiles.
+For details, see the "Using Electric Make Variables" section.

 Using Priority Pools

 Priority Pools allow you to group resources into pools that can be prioritized differently among groups.
 Each pool's resources can potentially be used by any build, but builds originating from a pool's "owner" always have first priority to use that pool's resources.
 Using Priority Pools allows you to manage resource allocation for builds more efficiently.